 Executive Summary

-This report summarizes the responses to the Wisconsin State 2022 Registered Nurse and 2023 Licensed Practical Nurse surveys administered by the Wisconsin Department of Safety and Professional Services (DSPS) as a requirement for license renewal.
-Per Wisconsin Statute 106.30, the Department of Workforce Development (DWD) conducts a census of nurses to support policymakers in evaluating the supply of, demand for, and turnover among nurses in this state and in determining whether there are any regional shortages of nurses, shortages of nurses in any specialty areas, or impediments to entering the nursing profession in this state.
+This report presents findings from the 2024 Wisconsin Registered Nurse Survey (WRNS) and the 2025 Wisconsin Licensed Practical Nurse Survey (WLPNS), both administered by the Wisconsin Department of Safety and Professional Services (DSPS) as a requirement for license renewal.
+In accordance with Wis.
+Stat. s.
+106.30, the Department of Workforce Development (DWD) compiles these data to help policymakers assess the supply, demand, and turnover of nurses, identify regional or specialty shortages, and understand barriers to entering the nursing profession in Wisconsin.

 RN Details